Edward I and Eleanor of Castile

 Eleanor of Castile by Jean Powrie, 1990

-Eleanor of Castile, Essays to commemorate the 700th anniversary of her death, edited by David Parsons, 1991
+Eleanor of Castile, Essays to commemorate the 700th anniversary of her death, edited by David Parsons, 1991 (including the Crosses and tomb)

 The History of the King's Works vol.1 ed.
 H.M.
 Colvin 1963 (chapter XI - Royal tombs and monuments 1066-1485)